 The Company's cash held in financial institutions earns interest at variable interest rates.
-During 2022, interest rates have been on the rise and the Company has received higher interest on its deposits than in 2021.
 However, due to the short-term nature of these financial instruments, fluctuations in market rates do not have a material impact on the expected cash flows.